Close Menu

 MUST READ

-• Water deeply during dry spells.
+• Water appropriately: Ensure trees receive adequate moisture, especially during dry spells.

-• Fertilize as needed to promote growth.
+• Fertilize as needed: Use a balanced fertilizer to promote healthy growth.

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email